MicrosoftDocs/dynamics-365-customer-engagement/ce/customerengagement/on-premises/admin/connect-dynamics-365-on-premises-exchange-online.md

 - Microsoft Dynamics 365 Hybrid Connector.
 The Microsoft Dynamics 365 Hybrid Connector is a free connector that lets you use server-based authentication with Microsoft Dynamics 365 (on-premises) and Exchange Online.
 More information: [Microsoft Dynamics 365 Hybrid Connector](https://signup.microsoft.com/Signup?OfferId=2d11d538-945d-48c6-b609-a5ce54ce7b18&pc=76ac7a4d-8346-4419-959c-d3896e89b3c9)
 - An x509 digital certificate issued by a trusted certificate authority that will be used to authenticate between Dynamics 365 (on-premises) and Exchange Online.
 The certificate should have a [KeySpec value](/windows-server/identity/ad-fs/technical-reference/ad-fs-and-keyspec-property) of 1.
 If you are evaluating server-based authentication, you can use a self-signed certificate.
 - Verify that all servers that run the Asynchronous Processing Service have the certificate that is used for Server-to-Server authentication.
 - Verify that the account that runs the Asynchronous Processing Service has read access to private keys of the certificate.
-More information:
+More information: [Grant the Asynchronous Processing Service service account read access to the certificate](#grant-the-asynchronous-processing-service-service-account-read-access-to-the-certificate)

 ### Configure server-based authentication